OpenCTI-Platform/opencti/docs/docs/deployment/integrations.md

 It is possible to create as many CSV feeds as needed, based on filters and accessible in HTTP.
 CSV feeds are available in Data > Data sharing > Feeds (CSV).

-When creating a CSV feed, you need to select one or multiple types of entity to make available.
-For all columns available in the CSV, you've to select which field will be used for each type of entity:
+When creating a CSV feed, you need to select one or multiple types of entities to make available.
+Then, you must assign a field (of an entity type) to each column in the CSV:

 ![CSV Feeds](assets/csv.png)